modelon-community/Assimulo/doc/sphinx/source/tutorial_imp.rst

 Problem formulation
 ----------------------

-The problem consists of a residual function (F) together with initial values for the time, states and state derivatives.
+The problem consists of a residual function :math:`F` together with initial values for the time, states and state derivatives.
-The residual takes as input time (t), state (y) and state derivative (yd) and returns a vector.
+The residual takes as input time :math:`t`, state :math:`y` and state derivative :math:`\dot{y}` and returns a vector.
+This vector is a zero vector if the data corresponds to a point on the solution, i.e. *consistent data*, otherwise the data is inconsistent and the numerical solver attempts to change :math:`y` and :math:`\dot{y}` before proceeding in time :math:`t`.

-The initial data should be consistent, i.e. the residual should return a zero vector when called with these values.
+The initial data should be consistent.
+Otherwise a numerical method might encounter problems at the start.

 An example of a residual is shown below (Python)::